12/129 Two per turn keywind Fat Cylinder by Nicole Freres circa 1855

 The opera is regarded as a leading example of the bel canto genre, and the soprano prayer "Casta diva" in Act 1 is a famous piece.
 Among the well known singers of Norma of the first half of the 20th century was Rosa Ponselle who played the role in New York and London.
 Notable exponents of the title role in the post-war period have been Maria Callas, Leyla Gencer, Joan Sutherland, and Montserrat Caballé.

-"Me protegge, me difende" from Act 1, Scene 1 means "I am protected, and defended".
+"Me protegge, me difende" means "I am protected, and defended".
+It is Pollione's cabaletta at the end of Act I, scene 1

-"Si fino all'ore estreme" means "Until the last hour"
+"Si fino all'ore estrema" means "Until the last hour"

-"Si fino all'ore estreme" means "Until the last hour"
+"Si fino all'ore estrema" means "Until the last hour"

 Gaetano Donizetti